 Lead Capturing Lead Magnets

-Outgrow makes it easy to create interactive content like quizzes and calculators.
+Outgrow‘s key features make it easy to create interactive content like quizzes and calculators.
 And it has a built-in lead capture feature.
 So all you have to do is build a piece of content (from scratch or with one of their templates) and connect Outgrow to your CRM or marketing automation software.

 For more traditional lead magnets, Beacon is a tool that you can use to create eBooks, workbooks, email templates, resource libraries, and more.

 Website Visitor Identification

-No matter what lead magnets you use, some visitors won’t fill out a lead capture form.
+No matter what lead magnets you use, some visitors won’t fill out a form.
 That’s OK!